-Bankruptcy is a process in which consumers and businesses can eliminate or repay some or all of their debts under the protection of the federal bankruptcy court.
+Bankruptcy is a process that allows consumers and businesses to repay some or all of their debts under the protection of the federal bankruptcy court.
 For the most part, bankruptcies can be divided into two types -- liquidation and reorganization.

-Chapter 7 bankruptcy comes under the liquidation category.
-It's called liquidation because the bankruptcy trustee may take and sell ("liquidate") some of your property to pay back some of your debt.
-However, you may keep property that is protected (also called "exempt") under state law.
+Chapter 7 bankruptcy is called liquidation bankruptcy because trustee may take and sell ("liquidate") some of your property to pay back some of your debt.
+However, you can keep property that is protected (or "exempt") under state law.
 There are several types of reorganization bankruptcies, but Chapter 13 is most commonly used by consumers.
-In Chapter 13 bankruptcy, you keep all of your property, but must make monthly payments over three to five years to repay all or some of your debt.
+In Chapter 13 bankruptcy, you keep all of your property but must make monthly payments over three to five years to repay all or some of your debt.

-Both Chapter 7 and Chapter 13 bankruptcy have many rules -- and exceptions to those rules -- regarding which debts are covered, who can file, and what property you can and cannot keep.
+Both Chapter 7 and Chapter 13 bankruptcy have many rules regarding which debts are covered, who can file, and what property you can and cannot keep.

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy can be filed by individuals (called a "consumer" Chapter 7 bankruptcy) or businesses (called a "business" Chapter 7 bankruptcy).
+Chapter 7 bankruptcy can be filed by individuals (a "personal" or "consumer" bankruptcy) or businesses (a "nonconsumer" or "business" bankruptcy).
 A Chapter 7 bankruptcy typically lasts three to six months.

 Property liquidation.
 In Chapter 7 bankruptcy, some of your property may be sold to pay down your debt.
 In return, most or all of your unsecured debts (that is, debts for which collateral has not been pledged, such as medical debts and most credit card debts) will be erased.
 You get to keep any property that is classified as exempt under the state or federal laws available to you (such as your clothes, car, and household furnishings).
 Many debtors who file for Chapter 7 bankruptcy are pleased to learn that all of their property is exempt.
 To learn more, see Bankruptcy Exemptions in Chapter 7.